Hong Kong action cinema: Exit of many leading figures (late 1990s to early 2000s)

 Due to the new-found international awareness of Hong Kong films during the 1980s and early 1990s and a downturn in the industry as the 1990s progressed, many of the leading lights of Hong Kong cinema left for Hollywood, which offered budgets and pay which could not be equalled by Hong Kong production companies.

 John Woo left for Hollywood after his 1992 film Hard Boiled.
 His 1997 film Face/Off was the breakthrough that established his unique style in Hollywood.
 This effort was immensely popular with both critics and public alike (it grossed over US$240 million worldwide).
 Mission: Impossible 2 (2000) grossed over US$560 million worldwide.
 Since these two films, Woo has struggled to revisit his successes of the 1980s and early 1990s.

 After over fifteen years of success in Hong Kong cinema and a couple of attempts to crack the U.S. market, Jackie Chan's 1995 film Rumble in the Bronx finally brought him recognition in the U.S. Since then, he has made several highly successful films for U.S. studios including Rush Hour (1998), Shanghai Noon (2000), and their respective sequels Rush Hour 2 (2001), Shanghai Knights (2003), and Rush Hour 3 (2007).
 Between his films for U.S. studios, he still makes films for Hong Kong studios, sometimes in English (Mr. Nice Guy and Who Am I?), often set in western countries like Australia or the Netherlands, and sometimes in Cantonese (2004's New Police Story and 2006's Rob-B-Hood).
 Because of his enormous U.S. popularity, these films are usually released in the U.S., a rarity for Hong Kong films, and generally attract respectable audience numbers.

 Jet Li has reduced his Hong Kong output since 1998's Hitman concentrating on Hollywood instead.
 After a minor role in Lethal Weapon 4 (1998), he has gone on to star in several Hollywood films which have performed respectably and made a name for him with American audiences.
 So far, he has returned to Chinese cinema for only two films: Hero (2002) and Fearless (2006).
 He claimed Fearless would be his last traditional kung fu film.

 Chow Yun-fat has also moved to Hollywood.
-After his 1995 film Peace Hotel, he has made a handful of films in Hollywood which have not seen as much success as Jet Li's: these include The Replacement Killers (1998), The Corruptor (1999), Anna and the King (1999) and Bulletproof Monk (2003).
+After his 1995 film Peace Hotel, he has made a handful of films in Hollywood which have not seen as much success as those of the aforementioned figures'.
+These include The Replacement Killers (1998), The Corruptor (1999), Anna and the King (1999) and Bulletproof Monk (2003).
 He returned to China for 2000's Crouching Tiger, Hidden Dragon and 2006's Curse of the Golden Flower.